seismonastic/PCam/README.md

 # PCam
 Digital Pathology - TAO Info
-This is my work for internship at TAO Info
+This is my intern project at TAO Info